vritantsood/car-rental-app/README.md

 ### User
 - 🔐 Sign up & login using secure JWT authentication
-- 🚗 View all available cars by location and date
+- 🚗 View all available cars and filter them using filters
 - 📅 Book a car for a desired time slot
 - 📄 View their own bookings